 % Coherent Noise Detection

-% This routine defines blank, noisy images that have histograms that are not
+% This routine defines blank, noisy images that have hist_images that are not

 % single-moded (e.g. like Gaussian or Poisson noise) as having coherent

-% noise, i.e. artifacts in the image that are not random and not necessrily repetitive.
+% noise, i.e. artifacts in the image that are not random and not necessarily repetitive.

 % This is useful for determing if an imaging sensor is working properly